The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   bestPlayer.name = "Kevin Durant";
   console.log(theGOAT.name);
   ```
-  This  is what we called a pass by reference. bestPlayer is an object and will be mutated by the code above.
+  This is what we call a pass by reference. bestPlayer is an object and will be mutated by the code above.
 So when we run theGOAT it is
   updated to the value of the name key within bestPlayer.

 6. **What is the value of `b` after this code runs?
 Explain why this is the case.**